Ross65536/job-scheduler/DESIGN.md

   - 401: On incorrect HTTP Basic credentials

-  This is used by the CLI to display the list of jobs.
+  This is used by the CLI to display the list of jobs for the current user.
+The list is taken from `userJobsIndex`.

   This endpoint could instead be designed to return a list of of job IDs (and nothing else) which the client would then have to query the backend with each ID using the show status